Car2Go Plans Expansion to Arlington, Alexandria

 The company can also prove its worth via hard numbers — the service had 26,000 members in DC by last summer.
 As a result, it added 100 cars to its fleet, bringing the total up to 400.
 Now it’s expanding again, with 20 more cars recently added.
 By the time the expansion is complete, Moskowitz said that there will be more than 450 cars tooling around the city.

-See other articles related to: car2go arlington, car2go alexandria, car2go
+See other articles related to: car2go, car2go alexandria, car2go arlington

-This article originally published at http://dc.urbanturf.com/articles/blog/car2go_sets_sights_on_virginia_expansion/8111
+This article originally published at https://dc.urbanturf.com/articles/blog/car2go_sets_sights_on_virginia_expansion/8111.

 Most Popular...
 This Week • Last 30 Days • Ever